Mitch-Tran8/Android-Studio-Minigames/Phase2/GameCenter/app/src/main/java/phase1/README.md

 	 user to complete the game.
 Much like the game of golf, the fewer the amount of moves taken, the higher the score will be.

-	-   We have accounted for the three different board complexities when calculating the score by setting a “max” number of moves for each board size (50 for 3x3, 150 for 4x4, 250 for 5x5) and subtracting the number of moves take by the user from the “max” to generate the user’s score.
+	-   We have accounted for the three different slidingTilesBoard complexities when calculating the score by setting a “max” number of moves for each slidingTilesBoard size (50 for 3x3, 150 for 4x4, 250 for 5x5) and subtracting the number of moves take by the user from the “max” to generate the user’s score.